millspcclub/website-dev-notes/git-ssh.md

 	- The remote-name is the name of your remote
 		 - Most common: `origin` but it can be anything you want to call it
 		 - It is in the config file in the .git file
+		 - !Don't change your remote name after that!
 	- Use the same ssh-url

 Okay you are done